What is Green Network Asia?

 Green Network Asia is a purpose-driven public affairs consultancy and independent digital media company envisioned to create an ecosystem of shared value for sustainable development.

-We are a team of knowledge workers, writers, storytellers, content marketers, science communicators, event producers, shared value enthusiasts, and sustainable development advocates.
+We are a team of knowledge workers; researchers, consultants, writers, storytellers, content marketers, science communicators, event producers, shared value enthusiasts, and sustainable development advocates.

-We aim to support sustainable development by promoting and mainstreaming sustainability principles, showcasing good practices, and enabling collaborations across multi-stakeholders in governments, businesses, and civil society for the realization of sustainable development.
+We aim to support sustainable development by mainstreaming sustainability principles, showcasing good practices, and enabling collaborations across multi-stakeholders in governments, businesses, and civil society for the realization of sustainable development.

 Learn more about our organizational profile here.